2023 Solar Incentives Guide for Allen Park, MI - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

 Solar incentives mitigate the cost of installing solar panels on your home.
-This category of financial incentives is intended to encourage more Americans to switch to renewable energy.
-Incentives might include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are offered federally, while others are provided by the state of Michigan or by your utility company, county or municipality.
-Some broad categories of solar incentives include:
+These financial incentives are intended to encourage more Americans to make the switch to renewable energy.
+Solar incentives could include cash back, upfront discounts or monthly credits towards your utility bill.
+Some incentives are offered by the federal government, some by the state of Michigan and some by your utility company, county or municipality.
+Some solar incentives you might qualify for are:

 Federal Solar Incentives

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-With the new provisions, solar installation projects that are completed between 2022 and 2032 might qualify for a 30% tax credit.
-The amount of the credit will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now referred to as the Clean Energy Credit.
+Under the new program, solar installation projects started after January 1, 2022 and completed by the end of 2032 might qualify for a 30% tax credit.
+This percentage will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives